oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

 -  $n$ is part of the type -> every function is recompiled for every $n$ - which kills all modular (Chinese remainder theorem  (CRT) based) algorithms
--  $n$ is not part of the type, then it need to be elsewhere, i.e. in the parent, every element, additional arguments, ...
+-  $n$ is not part of the type, then it needs to be elsewhere, e.g. in the parent, or in every element, or by passing additional arguments, or ...

 Furthermore, if $n$ is BigInt (fmpz), so no bittype, then it cannot be part of the type.

-For non-empty matrices, this does not matter as the entries have enough information, but for empty matrices this information needs to be collected elsewhere.
+For non-empty matrices, this can be compensated if the entries store enough information, but for empty matrices this information needs to be collected elsewhere.

-To summarize, normal Julia infrastructure does not suffice for our purposes in many places, so please use ours.
-If functions are missing then
+To summarize, normal Julia infrastructure does not suffice for our purposes in many places.
+Hence we provide our own, which any code contributions should use.
+If functions are missing in it, then please
 - add them
 - or tell us